I’ve been wanting to talk a bit about boxing stress relief.

-But I would have to say that my most effective method of unwinding is boxing.
+But I would have to say that my most effective method of releasing negative energy is boxing.

 Now ladies… don’t run away so quickly!
 While this activity has mostly been a male-dominated one in past decades, times are changing.